exbotanical/brutus/CONTRIBUTING.md

 TODO
+- Supplant subprocess calls with OS library for better cross-platform interoperability
 - Make setup script that installs requirements.txt, sslstrip, and chmod all shell scripts.
 - add downgrade https module
 - add write to file option on scanners